pixel

 One of the most frequently asked questions after what happens in a psychiatric hospital is what exactly are the treatment options?
 At The Willough at Naples, treatment is personalized for each patient after a professional psychiatric assessment.
 Psychological and cognitive screenings can also be beneficial in helping patients know where their needs lie.

 Remember that the goal for treatment is to help patients learn the skills they need to achieve long-term recovery.
-Thus, there are many different approaches that patients have access to in our residential program for mental health needs, including:
+Thus, there are many different approaches that patients have access to in our inpatient program for mental health needs, including:

 • Cognitive behavioral therapy